axboe/fio/HOWTO.rst

         instead resets the file after the write phase and then replays I/Os for the verification phase.

+.. option:: verify_write_sequence=bool

+        Verify the header write sequence number.
+In a scenario with multiple jobs, verification of the write sequence number may fail.
+Disabling this option will mean that write sequence number checking is skipped.
+Doing that can be useful for testing atomic writes, as it means that checksum verification can still be attempted.
+For when :option:`atomic` is enabled, checksum verification is expected to succeed (while write sequence checking can still fail).
+        Defaults to true.

 .. option:: trim_percentage=int

 	Number of verify blocks to discard/trim.